-- KS3 and KS4 students are encouraged not to bring mobile phones, headphones or other devices into school. - Students are responsible for any loss or damage if they choose to bring mobile technology into the academy. - If they choose to, mobile phones must be switched off, and in their school bag, at all times whilst in the academy building; headphones should also be kept in bags and not be worn. - This includes at the start of the day and when students are leaving lessons and heading for the exits as well as when students are outside, at lunchtime. - Whenever a mobile is seen or heard by a member of staff, it will be confiscated and an adult family member will receive a message, inviting them to pick it up, by 4:15pm.
-In emergencies, parents can continue to contact their child through reception. - If a parent is unable to pick up, the phone will be returned to the student directly on the following school day at 3:00pm.
-If confiscated on a Friday, the phone will be returned at 3:00pm, on the same day, to the student. - KS5 students can only use their phones in designated study areas to support their learning.
-They may use their phones in lessons, if directed to do so by their teacher. - Any KS5 student who is found to be using their phone in a non-designated area, or without the permission of their teacher, will have the same sanctions applied as that to younger students. - Students who refuse to hand over their phone to a member of staff will immediately be placed in Seclusion where they will be required to hand-in their phones as part of their usual routines. - In PE lessons, students are permitted to hand in their switched-off phone to their teacher for safe keeping.
+- All students are encouraged not to bring mobile phones, headphones or other devices into school. - Students are responsible for any loss or damage if they choose to bring mobile technology into the academy. - If they choose to, mobile phones must be switched off, and in their school bag, at all times whilst in the academy building; headphones should also be kept in bags and not be worn. - This includes at the start of the day and when students are leaving lessons and heading for the exits as well as when students are outside, at lunchtime. - Whenever a mobile is seen or heard by a member of staff, it will be confiscated and an adult family member will receive a message, inviting them to pick it up, by 4:15pm.
+In emergencies, parents can continue to contact their child through reception. - If a parent is unable to pick up, the phone will be returned to the student directly on the following school day at 3:15pm.
+If confiscated on a Friday, the phone will be returned at 3:15pm, on the same day, to the student. - Whilst KS5 students are included in this policy, they are allowed to bring their own electronic devices (laptop, ipad, etc.) which can be used in the Sixth Form Study Centre or the KS5 pastoral area (orange). - Students who refuse to hand over their phone to a member of staff will immediately be placed in Seclusion where they will be required to hand-in their phones as part of their usual routines. - In PE lessons, students are permitted to hand in their switched-off phone to their teacher for safe keeping.